davidxmoody/davidxmoody.com/src/posts/2016-06-09-book-notes-influence.md

 For my third Blinkist book summary, I chose [Influence](https://www.blinkist.com/en/books/influence-en.html) by Robert B. Cialdini.

-I bought this book on Kindle about 4 years ago but only read the fist three chapters.
+I bought this book on Kindle about 4 years ago but only read the first three chapters.
 I've always wanted to finish it and this was a good opportunity to see what else was in the book.

 <!--more-->